Collage for textile design

 - You may wish to complete some of the sampling projects after the course has ended.

 Learners will be expected to join and participate in activities posted on the shared Google Classroom.
-Full details of this will be provided on enrolment and a reminder email sent out 3 days before the course starts.
+Full details to access the classroom will be provided in advance and a reminder email sent out 3 days before the course starts.

 Are there any other costs?
 Is there anything I need to bring?